-Type 1 hooning charges are considered more serious offences and include:dangerous driving or interference with a motor vehicle; reckless or careless driving; drag racing; wilfully driving in a way that creates unnecessary noise or smoke; and failing to stop after being instructed to do so by police (also known as “evading police”).
+Type 1 vehicle related offences include dangerous driving , interfering with a motor vehicle, reckless or careless driving, drag racing, willfully driving in a way that creates unnecessary noise or smoke and failing to stop after being instructed to do so by police (also known as evading police).

-Type 2 hooning charges are less serious than Type 1 offences and include: driving in an unregistered or uninsured vehicle; driving without a licence or whilst under suspension; driving under the influence of alcohol or drugs; failing to complete, or refusing to complete, a breath or saliva test; and speeding in excess of 40 kilometres per hour over the speed limit.
+Type 2 vehicle related offences include driving in an unregistered or uninsured vehicle, driving without a licence or whilst under suspension, driving under the influence of alcohol or drugs, failing to complete, or refusing to complete a breath or saliva test and speeding at more than 40 kilometres over the speed limit.

 What if my vehicle has been impounded?

 In certain circumstances, it may also be possible to appeal the impoundment or immobilisation of a vehicle.
 For example, if the detainment of your vehicle will cause significant financial hardship, or if the offence occurred without your consent, you may be able to apply to the Commissioner of Police for the release of your vehicle.
 If your application is subsequently refused, you may have additional rights to challenge the decision in the Magistrates Court.
-To ensure you are fully aware of the charges against you and your rights in relation to your vehicle, a qualified lawyer will be able to assist you to understand the nature of the charges against you and advise you on any rights you may have.
+A lawyer will be able to assist you to understand the charges against you and advise you on your appeal rights.